Synphonyte/leptos-struct-table/README.md

 ## Classes Customization

 Classes can be easily customized by using the `classes_provider` attribute on the struct.
-You can specify any type that implementats the trait [`TableClassesProvider`].
+You can specify any type that implements the trait [`TableClassesProvider`].
 Please see the documentation for that trait for more information.
 You can also look at [`TailwindClassesPreset`] for an example how this can be implemented.

 Example: